 Overton and Beales Families.
 Marriage of Ernest H B Overton and Ethel M Beales 1927.
 Facing photograph back row from right to left fourth is Ethel’s brother Luther and next to him third from right is his wife Dorothy.
-Photograph Joan Barnard
+Photograph courtesy of Joan Barnard

 The marriage between Ernest H B Overton and Ethel M Beales was registered in the period between April and June 1927.
 The couple were married at the Methodist Church in Great Ellingham.

 Ethel left her post as a schoolmistress at Great Ellingham School on 25th April 1927.
 It is likely that her marriage to Ernest took place within a week or so of leaving the school.

 Ethel taught at both Great Ellingham and Rocklands School.
 Jean Watt’s informative book celebrating the centenary of Great Ellingham Primary School, records that “E. Beales” was a pupil teacher at the school between 1906 and 1916.
 Ethel was then a teacher at the school until she left to marry in 1927.

 As Mrs E Overton, Ethel is listed under “Temporary Supply” at Great Ellingham School for the periods 1936 to 1946 and then between 1946, and 1956.